labex-labs/open-source-labs/python/python-mastery/lab-ex6-4-create-code-with-exec/en/intro.md

 # Introduction

-In Python, the `exec()` function allows you to dynamically execute Python code that is represented as a string.
-This powerful feature enables you to generate and run code at runtime, creating highly flexible and adaptable programs.
+In this lab, you will learn about the `exec()` function in Python.
+This function allows you to execute Python code represented as a string dynamically.
+It's a powerful feature that enables you to generate and run code at runtime, making your programs more flexible and adaptable.

-**Objectives:**

-- Learn the basic usage of the `exec()` function
-- Use `exec()` to dynamically create class methods
-- Examine how Python's standard library uses `exec()` behind the scenes
+The objectives of this lab are to learn the basic usage of the `exec()` function, use it to dynamically create class methods, and examine how Python's standard library uses `exec()` behind the scenes.